 About Our Research

-As our research enterprise grows, the Lab is developing research-informed tools and guides for implementing collective impact work on behalf of children.
+The Lab’s recent research includes essons from international initiatives related to the Lab’s focus areas, the creation of the Partnership for Resilience effort in Illinois, and a multi-year study of the By All Means consortium.
+We are also developing research-informed tools and guides for implementing collaborative work on behalf of children.
 Our Measures of Success framework and downloadable workbook are intended to support data-informed community work, and our Learning Differences Guide provides recommendations for meetings the needs of students with learning differences.